joshua-chong/music-genre-classification-tabular/README.md

 | Random Forest         | 77.5%      | Best ML model |
 | SVM                   | 68%      | Moderate performance |

+We can notice that the accuracy is not exactly high, hence we can improve this by utilising CNNs next.
 ---

 ## 🚀 Usage